Instructions for translators¶

 Create a demo user for your language¶

-If Lino does not yet have a default demo administrator for your
+If Lino does not yet have a default site administrator user for your language

 $ mkdir fixtures $ touch fixtures/__init__.py $ nano fixtures/demo.py